mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-Relatedly Swift *warns* you if you don’t terminate a `Promise` (ie. not
+Swift warns you if you don’t terminate a regular `Promise` chain (i.e., not
-`Guarantee`) chain, and the way we expect you to satisfy this warning is to
+a `Guarantee` chain).
+You're expected to silence this warning by supplying
-either `catch` or `return` (where you will then have to `catch` where you
+either a `catch` or a `return`.
+(In the latter case, you will then have to `catch`
-receive that promise).
+at the point where you receive that promise.)

-Thus use `Guarantee`s wherever possible to force yourself to write code that has
+Use `Guarantee`s wherever possible so that your code has error handling where
-error handling where required and not where not required.
+it's required and no error handling where it's not required.

-In general you should be able to use `Guarantee`s and `Promise`s interchangably
+In general, you should be able to use `Guarantee`s and `Promise`s interchangeably,
-and we have gone to great lengths to try and ensure this, so please open
+We have gone to great lengths to try and ensure this, so please open a ticket
-tickets if you find an issue.
+if you find an issue.

 # `map`, `compactMap`, etc.

-`then` provides you the result of the previous promise and requires you return
+`then` provides you with the result of the previous promise and requires you to return
 another promise.

-`map` provides you the result of the previous promise and requires you return
+`map` provides you with the result of the previous promise and requires you to return
 an object or value type.

-`compactMap` provides you the result of the previous promise and requires you
+`compactMap` provides you with the result of the previous promise and requires you
-return an `Optional`.
-If you return `nil` the chain fails with
+to return an `Optional`.
+If you return `nil`, the chain fails with
 `PMKError.compactMap`.

-> *Rationale* before PromiseKit 4, `then` handled all these cases and it was
+> *Rationale*: Before PromiseKit 4, `then` handled all these cases, and it was
 painful.
-We imagined the pain would disappear with new Swift versions, however
+We hoped the pain would disappear with new Swift versions.
+However,
-it has become clear the various pain-points are here to stay, and in fact, we,
+it has become clear that the various pain points are here to stay.
+In fact, we
-as library-authors, are expected to disambiguate at the naming level of our API.
+as library authors are expected to disambiguate at the naming level of our API.
-Thus we have split the three main kinds of then out into: `then`, `map` and
+Therefore, we have split the three main kinds of `then` into `then`, `map`, and
 `done`.
-When using these new functions we became enamored and realized this is
+After using these new functions, we realized this is much nicer in practice,
-much nicer in use, so we added `compactMap` as well (modeled on `Optional.compactMap`)
+so we added `compactMap` as well (modeled on `Optional.compactMap`).

-`compactMap` can be especially useful and enables quick composition of promise
+`compactMap` facilitates quick composition of promise chains.
+For example:
-chains, eg:

 ```swift
 firstly {